quanguachong/notes/rabbitMQ/AMQP.md

 ### Headers Exchange

-A headers exchange is designed for routing on multiple attributes that are more easily expressed as message headers than a routing key.
+Headers exchanges route based on header values.
+A message is considered matching if the value of the header equals the value specified upon binding.

-!!
-Can add Publishing.Header to complete header exchange, and use queueBind.Arguments to filter.
+Can specify Publishing.Header and queueBind.Arguments to complete the headers exchanges.
 Both's types are map[string]interface{}

+A special argument named "x-match", which can be added in bindings and publish.
+It's value can be "any" or "all", "all" is the default value.
+Differences:

+* "all" means all header pairs(key, value) must match.
+* "any" means at least one of the header pairs must match.

 ```go
 err = ch.Publish(